microsoft/api-guidelines/graph/Modelling with Facets Pattern.md

 ## Solution

 API designers create multiple complex types to bundle properties for each variant then define an entity type with a property for each complex type to hold the properties of the variant.
-In this solution a child variant is identified by a presence of one or multiple facets in the parent object.
+In this solution a child variant is identified by a presence of one or more facets in the parent object.

 ## Issues and Considerations